mfranzke/datalist-polyfill/README.md

   - As I wanted to mainly focus on native elements in the most low level / simple way instead of visually emulating a list and than afterwards regain all of the functionality via a lot of JavaScript logic, I've ended up with this element, that knows how to play nicely with nested `<option>` elements.
   - I tried its `multiple` attribute, as this is most likely already what you're up to regarding appearance, but it does violate the form-follows-function concept and results in - surprise - the possibility for multiple selections, which isn't always `<datalist>` elements kind of thing...
 Then the `size` attribute came to my attention, which much better fits the requirements and behaves as designed quite perfectly.
 - Let the `datalist` element be a direct follower of the `input` element - and don't nest it into the `label` in case that you're doing so with the `input` (which you nevertheless shouldn't do in general, but hey, gods great zoo is great).
+- If embedding a webview within an iOS app, you should be using `WKWebView` instead of `UIWebView`, as it supports `datalist` right natively and the latter even also leads to a JavaScript error (thanks to @jscho13 for mentioning this).

 ## Credits